supabase-community/supabase-terraform/README.md

 If your container requires any secret environmental variables, place them in `./plugins/defintions/dotenv.tf`.
 Any non-secret variables should be stored in the same file as the plugin.

+### Deploying to a remote VPC

+**This feature is still a work in progress!**

+I am in the process of integrating support for deploying the stack to remote cloud providers such as DigitalOcean.

+Current status: A suitable DigitalOcean droplet is being created, but deployment of the stack to it is not yet working.
+Please don't attempt to use remote deployment at this time - it's disabled in the config by default, but you're responsible for any costs, bugs or issues that happen if you choose to enable it.

 ### Additional information

 This repo allows you to customise the `postgresql.conf` file before deployment.
 The default config provided within the Supabase docker image (as of 28th February 2022) is included at `./volumes/db/config/postgresql.conf`.
 The default config should be sufficient, but feel free to adjust this according to your requirements.